 Student loans and awards

 Consider applying for a government-issued student loan to help finance your education.
 Student loans typically open in mid-June before fall programs start.

 Entrance awards are designated for students who are beginning a new program at SAIT.
 In some cases, they are program-specific and in others, students in all programs can apply.

 Confirmation of Enrolment letter

-You will need a confirmation of Enrolment letter in order to access RESPs, scholarships, or other sources of funding.
+You will need a Confirmation of Enrolment Letter if you are a domestic student needing to access RESPs, scholarships, or other sources of funding.
+If you are an international student, you will not require this letter until you are in Canada and looking to open a bank account or obtain a driver's license.
 Contact the Office of the Registrar to request the letter after you're registered in classes.

 Contact Financial Advising